lamby/20230626/Why giving talks at Postgres conferences matters.md

 So that's why Alvarez was mentioning his limited time with the family because he has done the extra time apart from all the job that he, he does.
 And then it's not my, my description of work either.
 I think we need to do a little bit of a.
 Advocating, but it's not real.
 Like you have to give up that many talks per year.

-No, we, we do as many as, as we can, and it is important in the sense that, for instance, Alvaro, the fact that he's a core developer, it gives the community the sense that the core developers are close to the people that are using the software.
+No, we, we do as many as, as we can, and it is important in the sense that, for instance, Álvaro, the fact that he's a core developer, it gives the community the sense that the core developers are close to the people that are using the software.
 It's not just about we release the software that we are developing in our, in our home, and, and then you use it or you, you will, no, Alberta does it because he wants to hear how people is using the software.

 And, and, and I think that's super important because, I mean, for many other software that we use, we never know who is developing that stuff.
 And the fact that you go to Postgres conferences and you meet the core developers, if you go to Foster Themm, you meet plenty of core developers.
 It's super nice.
 So that's, that's a, that's very important that in conferences you can meet the, the real workers of the, of the software itself, so it builds the community.